Cgall-CJRS/Cgall-CJRS/README.md

 Feel free to contact me with requests for any questions with Harris, EF Johnson, and Motorola radios and software, or If you want to have us cook up some software for you.

-## I AM NOT AUTHORIZED TO SELL SOFTWARE THROUGH ANY CHANELS OTHER THEN OVER THE PHONE OR THROUGHT OUR SITE!!
+## I AM NOT AUTHORIZED TO SELL SOFTWARE THROUGH ANY CHANELS OTHER THEN OVER THE PHONE OR THROUGH OUR SITE!!
+~~So dont ask~~